scaled/scaled/README.md

 ![Travis build status](https://travis-ci.org/scaled/scaled.svg?branch=master)

-Scaled is a modern programmer's text editor, built atop Java 8 and JavaFX 8, mostly written in Scala, and which is designed to be extensible "all the way down" like Emacs.
+Scaled is a modern programmer's text editor, built atop **Java 9** and JavaFX 9, mostly written in Scala, and which is designed to be extensible "all the way down" like Emacs.
 Like Emacs, "all the way down" doesn't actually go all the way down, but it goes down a lot further than most other editors.